 But that doesn't mean that Textmagic isn't functional or powerful.
 You can send messages from Textmagic's number so replies go to the API, web app, or your email; or from your own mobile number so replies go directly to your phone.
 You can build contact lists by importing an Excel spreadsheet or CSV file, manually entering them in the Contacts tab of the app, saving the number of anyone who texts you, or using a click-to-text form on your website.

 You can also connect Textmagic to thousands of organizational tools, scheduling calendars, and other apps through Zapier, so you can do things like automatically follow up with leads.
-Here are some examples, but you can connect Textmagic to thousands of other apps using Zapier.

 Textmagic price: Pay-as-you-go starts at $0.049/text sent; dedicated virtual numbers from $10/month.

-Best SMS app for low per-text pricing
+Best SMS marketing software for low per-text pricing

 Textla